keul/Allanon/README.rst

 When you provide (for example) two different search parameters, you are meaning:

-    "*I dont' want to download the given URL.
+    "*I don't want to download the given URL.
 This/those URL contains links to secondary pages, and inside those pages there are links to resources I want to download*"

 Filters are applied in the given order, so: